proj-algos-july2020/mpreston_solo/README.md

     in reviewing.
 It does not provide the art advisor with any information about the lead in terms of their likelihood to convert, nor does it identify a lead by what customer persona bucket they fall into.
-As the business scales and our lead numbers grow, advisors don't know how to prioritize new leads, and a high intent request might wait 5+ days for a response, growing cold and/or frustrated.
+As the business scales and our lead numbers grow, advisors don't know how to prioritize new leads, and a high intent request might wait 5+ days for a response, getting cold (and frustrated!!!).
 </p>
 <h4>Proposal:</h4>
 <p>This project addresses the above issues by creating a new quiz flow that will capture